tiarno/reachtim/content/articles/bottle.md

 ### CRUD Operations {: .article-title}

-Performing updates, deletes, or creating data can tricky depending on the complexity of your document records.
-If you have nested JSON documents, you may need some Javascript to help you with the serialization of user-input data so the result has the correct structure when it gets back to MongoDB.
+Performing updates, deletes, or creating data can get tricky, depending on the complexity of your document records.
+If you have nested JSON documents, you will need some Javascript to serialize the user-input data so the result has the correct structure when it gets back to MongoDB.
 More on that later.
 For now let's write a form that enables us to update a simple record and save it.

 First we need to view the data in a prepopulated form, then we need to update the database record with whatever changes were made in the HTML client.

 We already have the python code written (the `person` and `update_person` functions), we just need the HTML page.
 You might call it `person_update.tpl`, and change the `@app.get(/<name>)` route to use that instead of the view-only template `person.tpl`.

-This page displays the data just as the `person` template did but now the data is inside a form.
+This page displays the data just as the `person` template did, but now it is inside an HTML form.
 We keep the `_id` value because we must have it in order to update the database.
 If we don't include the `_id`, our changed data will be added to the database as a new record instead of updating the original record.

     :::html
     <!doctype html>